|Random Old Ads!|

-The DOS visuals are identical to the Atari ST version carrying the same details and the same number of colors, but running smoother.
-Note that the Amiga version is better than both DOS and ST, in terms of colors and background details.
-The DOS version's sound on the other hand is awesome I believe (as long as you have a SoundBlaster compatible card (otherwise an AdLib will just do the job fine), featuring the original tune.
-The only downside I found on this version is again the lack of having both sound effects and music during gameplay!
+The DOS visuals are pretty close to the Atari ST version carrying the same details and the same number of colors, but running smoother.
+Note that the Amiga version is better than both its counterparts, in terms of colors and background details.
+On the other hand, the DOS sound is awesome (provided that you have a SoundBlaster compatible card or an AdLib that will just do the job fine.
+The only downside on this version is the lack of having both sound effects and music while playing.
+GAMEPLAY VIDEO

 PC (ms-dos based)

 |CPU: Various processors from Intel,AMD, Cyrix, varying from 4.77Mhz (Intel 8088) to 200Mhz (Pentium MMX) and up to 1995 (available on this site)|

 MEMORY: 640Kb to 32MB RAM (typical up to 1996)

 GRAPHICS: VGA standard palette has 256 colors and supports: 640x480 (16 colors or monochrome), 640x350 in 16 colors (EGA compatability mode), 320x200 (16 or 256 colors).
 Later models (SVGA) featured 18bit color palette (262,144-color) or 24bit (16Milion colors), various graphics chips supporting hardware acceleration mainly for 3D-based graphics routines.